Darwin Blanch: 2022-2023: First ATP point

-2024: ATP and Masters debuts
+2024: Masters debut

-In March 2024, Blanch was awarded a wildcard into the main draw in singles at the 2024 Miami Open for his ATP Tour level debut.
+In March 2024, Blanch received a wildcard into the main draw in singles at the 2024 Miami Open for his ATP Tour-level debut.
 He was defeated in straight sets by Tomáš Macháč.
 The following month, he was given a wildcard to the 2024 Madrid Open and lost in the first round against Rafael Nadal, also in straight sets.

-2025: Major debut, First ATP win
+2025-2026: Major & top 250 debuts, first ATP win

 In August 2025, Blanch earned a wildcard for the singles main draw of the 2025 US Open after he defeated Jack Satterfield to win the USTA National Boy’s 18s Championships in Kalamazoo, Michigan.
 At the 2025 Winston-Salem Open, after he received a wildcard and qualified for the main draw, Blanch recorded his first ATP win over Borna Ćorić.

-Early life and personal information

-He is the younger brother of tennis player Ulises Blanch.
-He has siblings named Dali and Krystal who also play tennis.
-His father Ernesto worked for Coca-Cola and the family moved around the world with his job.
-He is of Spanish descent through his father.

-From Deerfield Beach, Florida, he was later based in Orlando to train at the USTA National Campus.
-Blanch currently trains at Juan Carlos Ferrero Academy in Alicante, Spain where he was the hitting partner of Carlos Alcaraz.
-In a practice match against Alcaraz at the academy, then world No. 1 Alcaraz suffered an injury causing him to miss the 2023 Australian Open.
+In April 2026, he made the semifinals at the 2026 Sarasota Open.

+On Sunday, September 20, 2026, Darwin Blanch won his first career ATP Challenger title at the 125-level event in Tiburon, California, defeating Michael Mmoh 3–6, 6–4, 6–2 in the final.
+Milestone: At 18 years old, Blanch became the youngest player ever to win a 125-level Challenger event (also at the newly upgraded ATP 125 Tiburon Challenger) and secured his debut inside the ATP Top 200 rankings.

+Coaching

+Blanch began training in November 2025 with former professional Juan Ignacio Chela in Florida.